 Connected cells are monitored internally by 2 functional blocks, each measuring 8 cells (VCELL0 to VCELL8 and VCELL8 to VCELL16).
 Each functional block requires a minimum of 11 V across it to operate and measure its input voltages.
-The total voltage across the stack can be up to 60 V. See Figure 20 and Figure 21 for examples of how to connect cells to the NUV300-BC-12.
+The total voltage across the stack can be up to 60 V. See Figure 19, "NUV300-BC-16: Connecting to 16 cells", Figure 20, "NUV300-BC-16: Preferred method of connecting to 11 cells" for examples of how to connect cells to the NUV300-BC-12.

-Groups do not need to contain the same number of cells but the maximum and minimum voltage limits must be met, as stated in Table 4.
+Groups do not need to contain the same number of cells but the maximum and minimum voltage limits must be met, as stated in Table 4, "Low-Voltage BMS supported cell connections".